maxuwuu/.dotfiles/README.md

  - Firefox
  - neofetch / screenfetch

-# ATTETTION !
+  # ATTENTION ( FEDORA USER ONLY )
-If you are using Fedora do not use this : neofetch ( because neofetch is not in fedora 41 repository )  you use : screenfetch
+  If you are using Fedora Linux, do not use neofetch (because it is not in the Fedora 41 repository) use screenfetch instead .